Calva: Clojure & ClojureScript support for VS Code

 Troubles connecting?
 Check here.
 (Please help keep that wiki page updated.)

 You might want to start with evaluating some code.
 Calva has this notion about the ”current” form (the symbol under the cursor or the paren enclosed s-expr immediately adjacent to the cursor).
 Issue the Evaluate current form (or selection) command:

-There are also a command for evaluating the current top level form.
-Which I use even more often, especially since it works inside
+There is also a command for evaluating the current top level form, which aösp works inside

 See Calva Top 10 Commands for some more things to try.

 When something doesn't work and you think there might be a workaround for it, please see the wiki.
 Anyone can author the wiki so if you know about workarounds or gotchas or anything that is good to know about when using Calva, please edit the appropriate page (or create a new page).

 Demo: switch between